Some simple and affordable tools can help you stay independent and active while recovering from injury.

 Sharon, 61, loves cooking for her family.
 Unfortunately, she tripped over while walking her dog, broke her left arm, and ended up in a cast.
 Everyday tasks in the kitchen became hard.
 She didn’t want to stop cooking or rely on others to help her.
 So, she looked for assistive technology that could make things easier while her arm healed.

-By using assistive products and rearranging her environment to suit her needs, Sharon was able to stay active in her kitchen during her recovery.
+Sharon used assistive products and rearranged her environment to suit her needs.
+This way, she was able to stay active in her kitchen during her recovery.

 Here are some other low-cost items you could use around the home while recovering from injury:

 There are several ways to access assistive products in Australia.
-Whether you are looking to purchase or rent, there are numerous options available, including:
+Whether you are looking to buy or rent, here are some options:

 Many of the assistive products recommended by LiveUp are available for purchase at local retail stores.
 Remember, LiveUp doesn’t make any money from recommending these products.
 LiveUp is a free information service only.

-Websites specialising in independent living aids provide a convenient way to browse and purchase products from home.
+Websites specialising in independent living aids offer a way to browse and buy products from home.
 Look for reputable sites that offer product reviews and customer support.

-If you only need a product for a short period, renting from an equipment library can be a cost-effective solution.
-Some community organisations and health services offer rental options for items like wheelchairs, walkers, and shower stools.
+If you only need a product for a short period, consider renting from an equipment library.
+Some community organisations and health services offer rental options for items like:

 You can also browse the National Equipment Database (NED) for assistive products and retailers.

-Explore the wide range of products available on LiveUp’s assistive products database to find the right solutions for your needs.
+Looking for the right solutions for your needs?
+Explore the wide range of products available on LiveUp’s assistive products database.

 If you need more information, take the LiveUp quiz or get in touch with one of our helpful team on 1800 951 971.